Core Curriculum Course Review Procedures

 Curriculum Committee requirements to include the course purpose statement, the category

-other learning outcomes, and assessments as appropriate for the core curriculum
+learning outcomes, and assessments as appropriate for the core curriculum area in

 - A statement from the course instructor(s), department chair, dean, or other person